Family Migration

 • Allows work, study, and Medicare access.

-The final step in the onshore procedure, awarded once the DHA certifies the relationship is still legitimate.
+Awarded once the DHA certifies that the relationship is still legitimate, continuing, and compliant.

 • Granted after holding a Subclass 820.